 A simulator will never replace real track experience but enables drivers to utilise track time.
 Using a simulator on a regular basis allows driving certain cars and circuits to become second nature, to allow for focus on the finer details when in the real car out on track.

 MB Partners client Mike Conway, who is a factory driver with Toyota in the World Endurance Championship said about the simulator: “If I could redo things, as an up and coming young racer I would definitely be in the MB Partners simulator most days.
 I’d be learning what it takes to drive different cars, how to be quick, learning different circuits… the time in the simulator can add to your library of information and then you can pick out whatever you need when you go back to the car.”

 “When you’re racing go-karts, you’re out on the track testing every week and there is a lot of practice time.
 But when you get to cars, there’s not as much track time, which can make or break drivers as they adapt to the change.
 You need that time in the race seat a lot more, because it’s a whole new style of racing and a whole new style of car.
 So having access to a simulator makes such a huge difference, being able to prepare before you get into a particular car or track and to keep that mileage up when track access isn’t possible.”

-Kieren Clark, Head of the Young Driver Academy, continues: “Our simulator will help develop the skill of drivers under the MB Partners umbrella.
+Kieren Clark, the MBP Academy Performance Coach, continues: “Our simulator will help develop the skill of drivers under the MB Partners umbrella.
 This especially goes for our younger talents, as it will furnish them with an above average wealth of experience compared to other drivers their age.
 This will help prepare them for the next step into cars and also learn and understand vehicle dynamics and engineering.”

 He adds: “Our other use for the simulator is corporate, to give our partners the chance to experience what it takes to be a professional racing driver at the same time as having some fun.”